Resources - Flood Facts

 - Everyone lives in a flood zone.
 (For more information, visit our Flood Zones FAQs.)

-- Most homeowners insurance does not cover flood damage.
+- Homeowners' insurance does not cover flood damage.

 - If you live in a Special Flood Hazard Area (SFHA) or high-risk area and have a Federally backed mortgage, your mortgage lender requires you to have flood insurance.
 (To find your flood risk, fill out the Flood Risk Profile.)